vahldiek/academic-kickstart/content/publication/vahldiek-2022-words/index.md

 +++
-title = "The case for a Memory-Safe Hardware and Software Architecture for Serverless Computing" date = 2022-11-08 authors = ["Anjo Vahldiek-Oberwagner", "Mona Vij"] publication_types = ["1"]
+title = "MeSHwA: The case for a Memory-Safe Software and Hardware Architecture for Serverless Computing" date = 2022-11-08 authors = ["Anjo Vahldiek-Oberwagner", "Mona Vij"] publication_types = ["1"]